 Compare Everything's Better with Spinning, Killer Yo-Yo.
 If the spiky part is not a part of a weapon, then these are Spike Balls of Doom.

-Completely unrelated to Epic Fail, unless you've somehow smacked yourself in the head with it and maybe gotten the pointy bits embedded in your face.
+Not to be confused with Epic Fail, though there's a definite overlap if you've somehow smacked yourself in the head with it and maybe gotten the pointy bits embedded in your face.
 Also not that thing Kermit does when he's excited◊.

 ∀ Gundam has a fight where Loran finds one, and uses it as a weapon.
 Due to its age it breaks apart at the end.